Fellowship

 Format and Program

-- 15 candidates from across Europe will be selected as Holcim Foundation Fellows to take part in this unique program – September 1-12, 2025 hosted in Brussels, Belgium by the Swiss Federal Institute of Technology (ETH Zurich).
+- 15 candidates from across Europe were selected as Holcim Foundation Fellows to take part in this unique program – September 1-12, 2025 hosted in Brussels, Belgium by the Swiss Federal Institute of Technology (ETH Zurich).

-- Participants will engage in focused lectures, discussions and talks on relevant themes, led by ETH Zurich faculty and other guest interdisciplinary experts, lecturers and building industry practitioners.
+- Participants engaged in focused lectures, discussions and talks on relevant themes, led by ETH Zurich faculty and other guest interdisciplinary experts, lecturers and building industry practitioners.

-- Participants selected for the Fellowship will be provided with housing and travel assistance for the duration of the program and receive full tuition for the course.
+- Participants selected for the Fellowship were provided with housing and travel assistance for the duration of the program and received full tuition for the course.

-- Learnings will be shared in discussions with professionals aligned with Holcim Foundation’s goals and principles.
+- Learnings were shared in discussions with professionals aligned with Holcim Foundation’s goals and principles.

-- Selected participants will embark on the next phase of the journey as a Holcim Foundation Emerging ChangeMaker and open the door to a transformative experience that could shape their future and contribute to the transformation of the industry.
+- Selected participants embarked on the next phase of the journey as a Holcim Foundation Emerging ChangeMaker and open the door to a transformative experience that could shape their future and contribute to the transformation of the industry.

 Partnering Firms

-Site visits of real projects will provide an immersive experience, exploring user needs, planning requirements and innovative construction methodologies, in collaboration with &bogdan, Democo Group, noAarchitecten, 51N4E, Whitewood and inputs by ACE (Architects’ Council of Europe) and SHL (Schmidt Hammer Lassen).
+Site visits of real projects provided an immersive experience, exploring user needs, planning requirements and innovative construction methodologies, in collaboration with &bogdan, Democo Group, noAarchitecten, 51N4E, Whitewood and inputs by ACE (Architects’ Council of Europe) and SHL (Schmidt Hammer Lassen).